By Ahmed Mahmoud

 Looking back, 2020 was the year when revenue management was reduced to revenue survival.
 As demand collapsed from the spring onwards, many hotels were forced to close and thousands of revenue optimization professionals were furloughed or made redundant.
 In many cases, revenue management became a centralized function, or whereas in the past each property in a chain would have a dedicated revenue manager, now hotels were grouped into clusters with one revenue manager responsible for multiple properties or even a whole region but at the end of the day, we still need a revenue manager in place to manage our hotel.

-As a result, revenue, sales, and marketing teams will have to work together more closely and focus on the following four aspects:
+As a result, revenue, sales, and marketing teams will have to work together more closely and focus on the following aspects:

 Identifying and converting new demand